amymcgovern/pyparrot/README.md

 All of the sensor data that is passed back to the program is saved.
 Note that Parrot sends back more information via wifi than via BLE, due to the limited BLE bandwidth.
 The sensors are saved in Mambo.sensors.
 This is an instance of a MamboSensors class, which can be seen at the top of the Mambo.py file.
 The sensors are:

-* battery (defaults to 100 and stays at that level until a real reading is received from the drone).
+* battery (defaults to 100 and stays at that level until a real reading is received from the drone)
 * flying_state: This is updated as frequently as the drone sends it out and can be one of "landed", "takingoff", "hovering", "flying", "landing", "emergency", "rolling", "init".
 These are the values as specified in [minidrone.xml](https://github.com/amymcgovern/pyparrot/blob/master/commandsandsensors/minidrone.xml)
 * gun_id: defaults to 0 (as far as I can tell, it is only ever 0 when it comes from the drone anyway)
 * gun_state: "READY" or "BUSY" as sent by the drone, if a gun is attached.
 Defaults to None.